Bulleh Shah: Death

+Tomb

+A dargah was built over his tomb in the following decades.
+It is now, officially, a protected monument under regulation of the Punjab government.
+The tomb's premises are too small to accommodate the large number of visitors it receives each year.
+In 2024, due to overcrowding, the local government canceled several events and had to restrict entry to manage the overwhelming influx of people.

 Poetry

-Bulleh Shah lived after the Punjabi Sufi poet and saint Fariduddin Ganjshakar (1179–1266) and lived in the same period as other Punjabi Sufi poet Sultan Bahu (1629–1691).
-His lifespan also overlapped with the Punjabi poet Waris Shah (1722–1799), of Heer Ranjha fame and the Sindhi Sufi poet Abdul Wahab (1739–1829), better known by his pen name Sachal Sarmast.
+Bulleh Shah lived after the Punjabi Sufi poet and saint Fariduddin Ganjshakar (1179–1266), and lived in the same period as other Punjabi Sufi poet Sultan Bahu (1629–1691).
+His lifespan also overlapped with the Punjabi poet Waris Shah (1722–1799), who is famous for Heer Ranjha, the Sindhi Sufi poet Sachal Sarmast (1739–1829), and the Pashtun poet Khushal Khattak (1613–1689).
 Amongst Urdu poets, Bulleh Shah lived 400 miles away from Mir Taqi Mir (1723–1810) of Delhi.

 Bulleh Shah practised the Sufi tradition of Punjabi poetry established by poets like Shah Hussain (1538–1599), Sultan Bahu (1629–1691), and Shah Sharaf (1640–1724).

 The verse form Bulleh Shah primarily employed is the Kafi, popular in Punjabi and Sindhi poetry.
 His poetry is a mixture of traditional mystic thought and intellectualism.

 Many people have put his Kafis to music, from humble street-singers to renowned Sufi singers like Nusrat Fateh Ali Khan, Fareed Ayaz, Pathanay Khan, Abida Parveen, the Waddali Brothers and Sain Zahoor, from the synthesised techno qawwali remixes of UK-based Asian artists to the Pakistani rock band Junoon.

-Among the most distinguished persons to be influenced by Bulleh Shah's poetry had been Sir Muhammad Iqbal.
+Among the most distinguished persons to be influenced by Bulleh Shah's poetry had been Muhammad Iqbal.
 It is maintained that Iqbal took his last breath while listening to his kafi.

 He is the "most famous and celebrated" Punjabi poet and is widely recognized as "poet par excellence".
+A sample of his poetic work is presented below: